DrErioluwa/se-assignment-4-github-and-visual-studio-DrErioluwa/README.md

 5. Approve or request changes
 6. Merge the pull request if approved

-A software team is developing an e-commerce platform.
-A developer creates a branch to implement a new shopping cart feature.
+In a software team developing an e-commerce platform, a developer creates a branch to implement a new shopping cart feature.
 After completing the work, they create a pull request.
 Team members review the code, suggest optimizations, and discuss the implementation.
 Once approved, the changes are merged into the main branch, improving the platform's functionality.

 GitHub Actions:
 # Explain what GitHub Actions are and how they can be used to automate workflows.
 Provide an example of a simple CI/CD pipeline using GitHub Actions.